As RV Permit Renewal Deadline Looms, Program Flaws are Laid Bare

-story and photo by Zach Bollinger
+by Zach Bollinger

 Four out of 10 San Francisco RV residents are at risk of losing their homes when their six-month parking permits lapse on April 30.